thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

 ## Fitting React's State Into Our Mental Model

-What happens when we add state to a component?
-It will behave in a different way than what we'd expect from a normal function, but how does it change, exactly?

 When we use a component React executes and renders it into HTML.
 It can render different HTML based on two things: the props the component received and the state it has.

-With state we can control when React should re-render the components and therefore re-execute all the code within.
-We do this to show new information to the user.
+With state we can control when React should re-render a component and therefore re-execute all the code within.
+We do this to show new, updated information to the user.

 The idea at the core of React is simple and elegant: let it handle all rendering